oamg/leapp/docs/source/el7toel8/inhibit-rhel7-to-rhel8.md

 ```

-Or to inspect closely the message.data filed, we could use `jq` tool:
+Or to inspect closely the message.data field, we could use `jq` tool:

 ```sh
 snactor run CheckSystemArch --verbose --print-output | jq '.[] | .message.data | fromjson'